Spatial Perspectives on Healthy Mobility

 Information: Call for Papers (as pdf-file)

-Contributions can either be submitted as full paper, extended abstract or poster.
+Contributions can either be submitted as full paper, short paper or poster.
 Any contribution needs to be submitted via the conference submission website and will be object to the double-blind, peer-review process.
 Authors of accepted full papers are going to be invited to present and discuss their paper (15’+5’) in the special session.
-Authors of extended abstracts and posters are going to be invited for an elevator pitch (5’).
-Full papers and extended abstracts will be published in the GI-Forum journal (Open Access).
+Authors of short papers and posters are going to be invited for an elevator pitch (5’).
+Full papers and short papers will be published in the GI-Forum journal (Open Access).

 Besides the special session, which will be organized as paper session, we will provide opportunities for further exchange, project drafting or discussing potential joint publications in an informal workshop format.